Bible: How should one study it?

 The whole book of Romans is one you will find to be quite practical, showing you everything from the way of salvation to various things pertaining to the Christian way of life.
 You may be tempted to initially spend time in other parts of the Bible, but Romans is a great place to start and invest most of your time.
 Begin by just reading through the book several times to become familiar with it.

 As you study the Bible, one step, one read at a time, you will begin to understand the wonderful things God provides for us.
-No one ever grew up physically or spiritually in a day, a few weeks, or a few years.
+No one ever grew up physically or spiritually in a day, a few weeks, or even a few years.
 It takes consistent study over an extended period of time.
 Determine to make studying the Bible something you do every day.
 As it is sometimes said, we need to follow the example of the Bereans.

 Acts 17:11